mongodb/chatbot/packages/ingest-mongodb-public/ingestion_guide.md

 #### 1. What is the goal for ingesting the content?

 Get a baseline understanding of not just _what_ they want ingested but _why_.
-This can help guide the rest of the converastion.
+This can help guide the rest of the conversation.

 Also, sometimes we do not need to ingest additional content to achieve a specific goal.
+For example, some requests might be better served by modifying the assistant prompt or adding a guardrail.

 #### 2. Where's the content located?